andrewxue98/ThermoMPNN/README.md

-# Fork of ThermoMPNN for CB purposes
+# Fork of ThermoMPNN for CB